 Learn more here about the transmission of acute bronchitis.

-Acute bronchitis can result from:
+Acute bronchitis can

 - a virus, for example, a cold or flu virus

 - exposure to substances that irritate the lungs, such as tobacco smoke, dust, fumes, vapors, and air pollution

 People have a higher risk of developing acute bronchitis if they:

 - experience a virus or bacteria that causes inflammation

 Ways to avoid infection include regular hand washing and avoiding smoke and other particles.

 Other possible causes include:

 - long term exposure to air pollution, dust, and fumes from the environment